-Significant judgement - Classification of Qatar Metals Coating Company as an associate
+ignificant judge ent - Classification of Qatar Metals Coating Company as an

-The Group has 50% interest in Qatar Metals Coating Company W.L.L., with the remaining 50% is held by Qatar Industrial Manufacturing Company.
+The Group has 50% interest in Qatar Metals Coating Company W.L.L., with the remaining 50% is held by Qata Industrial Manufacturing Company.
+The articles of association and shareholder agreement of Qatar Meta Industrial Manufacturing Company.
 The articles of association and shareholder agreement of Qatar Metals Coating Company W.L.L. requires appointment of a board member by each Company.
-The Chairman is selected on rotation between Qatar Steel Company and Qatar Industrial Manufacturing Company, where the Chairman has voting casting power; therefore, control is not demonstrated by the entity that does not appoint the Chairman.
+The Chairman is elected on rotation between Qatar Steel Company and Qatar Industrial Manufacturing Company, where the Chairman has voting casting power; therefore, control is not demonstrated by the entity that does not appoint the Chairman.
 The current term of office requires appointment of the Chairman by Qatar Industrial Manufacturing Company.
 The Group has assessed that although the Chairman appointed by Qatar Industrial Manufacturing Company in the current term of office, the rotation of position limits the ability of the Group to exercise control and therefore, is classifying its interest in Qatar Metal Coating W.L.L. as an associate and is accounted for using the equity method as described in note 2.2.4.

-The carrying amount of each equity-accounted investment is as follows:
+The carrying amount of each equity-accounted investment is as follows

 2018 2017

 Foulath holding B.S.C. © 1,391,968 1,292,612

 SOLB Steel Company - 118,431

 Qatar Metals Coating Company W.L.L.
 15,121 27,745

-1,407,089 1,438,788
+1.405.080 1 400 500